benben2626/Development-plan/README.md

-# DEVELOPMENT-PLAN
+# DEVELOPMENT PLAN
-This repository shows and describes  my programs under development
+This repository would describes my projects and programs under development